danilowoz/danilowoz.com/content/Advanced-blog-system-in-Gatsby/index.md

 ---
-title: "Advanced blog system in Gatsby"
+title: 'Advanced blog system in Gatsby'
-description: "Today, static site generators are one of the most popular ways to build websites.
+description: 'Today, static site generators are one of the most popular ways to build websites.
 You get a complete build done quickly without complications, hosted cheaply or even for free.
-That’s why the…"
+That’s why the…'
-date: "2019-05-02T15:06:01.607Z"
+date: '2019-05-02T15:06:01.607Z'
 categories:
   - Web Development
   - Reactjs
   - JavaScript